-Do staff feel confident in identifying and dealing with discriminatory incidents (including microaggressions and low-level concerns), both among the staff community and among pupils?
+Do staff feel confident in identifying and dealing with discriminatory incidents (no matter how low-level), both among the staff community and among pupils?

 Do staff understand your policies and feel confident they can use appropriate language when dealing with sensitive issues like disability, race, sexual orientation and gender identity?